majacQ/circleci-docs/jekyll/_cci2/migration.md

 - Add a little bit of config at a time so you can get feel for how it works - initially, just check out the code, then try installing dependencies, then try running your tests.
 Later you can start working out how to cache dependencies and use more advanced features like Workflows.
 Build up your config bit by bit.
 - When you have everything working you can merge the branch with the new config into your main project.

-## Tips for Setting Up CircleCI 2.0
+## Tips for setting up CircleCI 2.0

 - Commands listed in the `steps` may only be run in the first container listed in the `docker` section.
 - Run builds frequently to test the config so if something breaks, you will know what changed since the last build.